HBN Service Release Notes

 3188688

-Workaround: Pass a timeout value when stopping the HBN container by running:
+Workaround: Pass a greater timeout value when stopping the HBN container by running:

 Keyword: Timeout